|Bendigo Art Gallery |

 About Arthur Guy

-Arthur Guy was born in Melbourne on 24 November 1914, the first son for Arthur and Catherine Guy.
-He was the eldest and only sibling of Allen Rupert Guy.
+Arthur Guy was born in Melbourne on 24 November 1914, the first child of Arthur and Catherine Guy and the elder and only sibling of Allen.
 Arthur was educated at Camp Hill State School in Bendigo and then at Ballarat Grammar School.
 He enlisted in the Royal Australian Air Force in a signals unit and served in New Guinea.
-On 14 February 1945, aged 30, he was on a biscuit bomber mission delivering supplies to troops when his plane went down near Wewak.
-He is buried in the Lae War Memorial Cemetery.
+On 14 February 1945, aged 30, Arthur was on a supply mission supporting ground troops when his plane went down in a fatal crash near Wewak.
+He is buried in the Lae War Memorial Cemetery, Papua New Guinea.

 Which of the 34 artworks shortlisted for the Arthur Guy Memorial Painting Prize 2021 is your favourite?

 Voting closes 5pm 13 February and the People’s Choice winner will be announced 14 February 2022.

 W H Chong